rudidude86/gura-lang.github.io/documents/Introduction.md

 even if you make its rule, you have to actually play it to know tricks and tactics so that you get a victory on the rule.
 I also had to create and try a lot of scripts for myself to know how to make programs of Gura.
-Throughout the process, I've learned that Gura's various features like Implicit Mapping are really practical in actual programming fields.
+Throughout the process, I've learned that Gura's various features including Implicit Mapping are really practical in actual programming fields.

 As one user, I can recommend this script language for you.